univention/guardian/docs/guardian-manual/management-ui.rst

    Edit button for listed namespaces.

-The page to edit the namespace you clicked looks like this:
+The page to edit the namespace you clicked looks like :numref:`editing-existing-namespaces-fig`.

+.. _editing-existing-namespaces-fig:

 .. figure:: /images/management-ui/namespace_edit_page.png
    :width: 100%